1. National Aquarium, Baltimore

-Okay, so maybe you cannot overnight in a Smithsonian museum in Washington, D.C., like Ben Stiller, but the Smithsonian zoo welcomes families for sleepovers through September.
-The "Snore and Roar" overnights for children 6 and up and their parents include a two-hour Zookeeper-led exploration, a late-night flashlight hike through the zoo, and breakfast paired with a morning activity.
+Okay, so maybe you can't overnight in a Washington, D.C. museum like Ben Stiller did in Night at the Museum but the National Zoo welcomes families for sleepovers through September.
+The "Snore and Roar" program includes a two-hour tour of an exhibit area, a flashlight hike through the zoo at night, and breakfast paired with a morning activity.
 Guests also get a four-person tent provided by the Friends of the Zoo (FONZ) on Lion/Tiger Hill.
-The sleepovers, which begin at 6 p.m. and end at 9 a.m., are for Scouts or FONZ members only, which begin at $45 per person, plus the $65 per person overnight program fee that covers most tours.
+The sleepovers, which begin at 6 p.m. and end at 9 a.m. the following day, are for Scouts or FONZ members only.
 At least one adult must accompany every three children at the sleepovers, and a maximum of six people may register together.
-Visit the museum's website for more information.
+Children must be at least 6 years old to participate.
+Visit the National Zoo's Web site for additional information.

 3. Zoo Miami